 - The side doors will be used for exit and is based on which side of the pews you are seated.

-- Private prayer is not available after Masses to allow time for cleaning the church.
+- Private prayer is not available after the weekend Masses, this will allow time for cleaning the church.

 - You can drop your weekly offertory in the basket provided as you depart.